pingswept/me30-website/content/notes/arduino-programming.md

 #include "somefunctions.h"
 </pre>

-You use the for <somefunctions.h> for files of functions that are pre-installed with the compiler.
-The "somefunctions.h" format is used for any little collections of functions you write and keep in the same directory as your main program.
+You use the format `<somefunctions.h>` for files of functions that are pre-installed with the compiler.
+The `"somefunctions.h"` format is used for any little collections of functions you write and keep in the same directory as your main program.
 (Actually, these settings can be different on different compilers, and, to be honest, I'm not really even sure that this is the way the Arduino compiler is set up, but that's why there are two formats.)

 ### Comments

 Comments are text fragments injected for the sake of humans; the preprocessor strips them out as soon as you give it the file for compilation.
-For C, the rule is that comments are to be stuck between the symbols /* and */.
+For C, the rule is that comments are to be stuck between the symbols `/*` and `*/`.
 Since C++ has been developed as an improved version of C, most preprocessors now allow "C++ style comments" which start with // and continue to the end of a line.

 ### Functions